1. Introduction

 -

-Let availability be the result of computing summarizer options availability given options.
+Return the result of computing AI model availability given options, "

 options, perform the following steps.
-They return either an AIAvailability
+They return either an Availability

 value or null, and they mutate options in place to update language tags to their best-fit matches.